asavschaeffer/wikikit/README.md

-# 🌟AppDocsBlueprint: Your AI Co-founder's Secret Weapon 🌟
+# 🌟Wikikit - scaffold v0 of your documentation without suffering 🌟

 Often when using LLMs, you get a bunch of great ideas but you're left with crap when you try and ask them to summarize or generate design docs.
 I just exhaust daily free limits instead of paying for subscriptions, so I often need to do context transfer between models.
 This repo is designed with the goal of **knowledge management in the age of LLM co-founders.**